slackapi/bolt-js/README.md

 // Authentication middleware - Calls Acme identity provider to associate the incoming event with the user who sent it
-// It's a function just like listeners, but it also uses the next argument function authWithAcme({ payload, context, say, next }) {
+// It's a function just like listeners, but it also uses the next argument async function authWithAcme({ payload, context, say, next }) {
   const slackUserId = payload.user;

+  try {
-  // Assume we have a function that can take a Slack user ID as input to find user details from the provider acme.lookupBySlackId(slackUserId)
+    // Assume we have a function that can take a Slack user ID as input to find user details from the provider const user = await acme.lookupBySlackId(slackUserId);
-    .then((user) => {

     // When the user lookup is successful, add the user details to the context context.user = user;

-      // Pass control to the next middleware (if there are any) and the listener functions next();
-    })
-    .catch(async (error) => {
+  } catch (error) {
-      // Uh oh, this user hasn't registered with Acme.
-Send them a registration link, and don't let the
     // middleware/listeners continue
     if (error.message === 'Not Found') {
         // In the real world, you would need to check if the say function was defined, falling back to the respond
         // function if not, and then falling back to only logging the error as a last resort. await say(`I'm sorry <@${slackUserId}, you aren't registered with Acme.
 Please use <https://acme.com/register> to use this app.`);
         return;
     }

     // This middleware doesn't know how to handle any other errors.
-Pass control to the previous middleware (if there
+    // Pass control to the previous middleware (if there are any) or the global error handler. throw error;
+  }

-      // are any) or the global error handler. next(error);
+  // Pass control to the next middleware (if there are any) and the listener functions
-    });
+  // Note: You probably don't want to call this inside a `try` block, or any middleware
+  //       after this one that throws will be caught by it. await next();
 }
 ```